-Summer Math Packet Assignments
+Summer Math Packets

-Which students have to complete math packets over the summer\?
+Which students have to complete math packets over the summer?

-All students.
+While all students are encouraged to complete a math packet over the summer, only some courses require a completed math packet.
 Math packets are due the first day of classes.
-You can download math packets here: oprfhs.org > hover over 'Academics' > click on 'Mathematics' > click on 'Summer Math Packets.'
+You can check which courses require a math packet and download them here: oprfhs.org > hover over 'Academics' > click on 'Mathematics' > click on 'Summer Math Packets.'